What Are Fire Alarm System Zones?

-A Conventional Fire Panel is most often used in small facilities and generally is not as expensive.
-With this type of alarm system, every smoke detector or sprinkler head on the system connects via its own wire to the control panel.
-It seems like this would be a benefit, but it isn’t.
-The main downside to a Conventional Fire Panel is that it can’t pinpoint the exact location of the fire.
+A Conventional Fire Panel is often used in small facilities and is a cost-effective solution for small businesses.
+With this type of alarm system, there are multiple devices on a pair of wires, meaning that the devices can only be identified as Zone “X”, not by the individual device.
+The main downside to a Conventional Fire Panel is that it only identifies an area of the building, rather than pinpointing the exact device and therefore, the exact location of the fire.

 Addressable Fire Panels

-Addressable Fire Panels, on the other hand, give every smoke detector or sprinkler head a uniquely identifiable address.
-When a fire is detected, the main control panel tells you exactly which device is going off, so you know precisely where the fire is.
-This setup is enormously handy when you are protecting a large area, such as hockey stadium, which might have 10 to 20,000 points throughout the facility.
+Addressable Fire Panels, on the other hand, give every device a uniquely identifiable address.
+When a fire is detected, the main control panel tells you exactly which device is going off and it’s location, so you know precisely where the fire is.
+This setup is enormously handy when you are protecting a large area, such as hockey stadium, which could have up to 20,000 points throughout the facility.

 Additionally, Addressable Fire Panels can be networked together.
 For example, let’s say you have a school district with three or four schools.
 All the schools would have their own panel, but all the panels in the schools could also be networked to another main panel in the superintendent’s office.
 The superintendent would then be able to keep watch on the entire district and see which building and where inside the building an alarm is coming.